How to Build an Emergency Savings FundPublished on September 30, 2021 by Daniel Azzoli

 If you’re not already working within the confines of a monthly budget, now is the time to start.
 Begin by making a list of all your regular expenses for the month, as well as your income.
 While your expenses may vary from month to month to one degree or another, take a look at your bank statements for the previous six months and average it out to give yourself a better idea of how much you typically spend in a month.

-Once these things are tallied up, you should be able to see how much extra money you have that could start going towards building your emergency savings.
+Once these things are tallied up, you should be able to see how much extra money you have that could start going towards building your emergency savings fund.

 2. Set a Realistic Savings Goal

 Now that you have a better idea of how much money you spend every month, you can start to put your savings goals into place.
-While no one’s going to blame you for dreaming big, make sure the goals you set are within your reach.
-You don’t want to set a lofty savings goal, get discouraged along the way, and give up.
+While no one’s going to blame you for dreaming big, make sure the goals you set are within your reach so that you will have a realistic estimate to how your emergency savings fund may look in due time.
+Besides, you don’t want to set a lofty savings goal, get discouraged along the way, and give up.
 The more realistic your goal is, the more likely you are to see the process through till the end.

 3. Make Adjustments to Your Savings Goal